Blonde Goddess from ABBA

 Agnetha continued releasing material in Sweden.
 In 1970, she released "Om tårar vore guld" ("If Tears Were Gold"), which became a huge hit.
 However, her success was still largely limited to Sweden and the adjacent Nordic countries.

-Agnetha knew a local folk-rock singer, Björn Ulvaeus, and eventually began dating him.
-Bjorn sang and played with the Hootenanny Singers.
-The Hootenanny group was successful in its own right, and in the early days of ABBA, Bjorn would pose holding his gold records from that group along with the others holding ABBA awards, which made the group look much more successful.
+The Swedish music scene was pretty small and tight.
+Agnetha knew a local folk-rock singer, Björn Ulvaeus, and eventually began dating him around 1969-70.
+Bjorn sang and played with the Hootenanny Singers, which did folk songs, very popular at the time.
+The Hootenanny group was successful in its own right, and in the early days of ABBA, Bjorn would pose holding his gold records from that group along with the other ABBA members holding ABBA awards.
+That made ABBA look much more successful than it actually was at the time.
+Marketing counts for a lot, and everyone knows that Bjorn is a genius.

-Bjorn had written songs and played with Anni-Frid Lyngstad and Benny Andersson, who were kind of an on-again and off-again couple.
-Agnetha married Bjorn on 6 July 1971, with Benny playing the organ at their wedding.
+Bjorn had written songs and played with local musicians Anni-Frid Lyngstad and Benny Andersson, who were kind of an on-again and off-again couple.
+Speaking of couples, Agnetha married Bjorn on 6 July 1971, with Benny playing the organ at their wedding.
 Anni-Frid and Benny also married, but only many years later.
+They did get engaged around this time, though.
+It was a very long engagement.

 The four friends hung out together.
 They took a vacation together to Cyprus and began singing for some bemused UN soldiers hanging out casually on a beach.
-You know, just a bunch of tourists having a spot of fun.
+You know, just a bunch of soldiers acting as tourists having a spot of fun, and along come four hippie goofballs who start singing.
 If only they had known....

 Ulvaeus and Andersson were busy writing songs together.
-Agnetha, of course, also wrote much of her own material.
+Agnetha, of course, also wrote much of her own material, and she was quite proud of her own songwriting.
 At one point, long before ABBA, she even half-jokingly (maybe?) told a magazine that she was a better songwriter than Bjorn.
+Maybe she was, but Bjorn and Benny did the songwriting for the group.
 Eventually, Bjorn and Andersson used their songs to create an album ("Lycka"), and Agnetha and Frida (as Ani-Frid became known) sang some vocals on it.
 It was the start of their mutual collaboration.

 Agnetha and Frida began to sing together as a cabaret act, and a song written for them by Bjorn and Andersson - "Hej, gamle man" ("Hello, Old Man") - proved popular in their act.
-They recorded it, and it hit No. 5 on the charts.
-Obviously, their voices worked well together.
+They recorded it, and it hit No. 5 on the Swedish charts.
+Obviously, their voices blended well together.
+However, it was not "ABBA" - it was just Agnetha and Frida.

-Agnetha, of course, had done better than that on her own.
-However, it was still a good start for a casual, friendship, family kind of deal.
+Agnetha, of course, with a No. 1 Swedish hit, had done better than that on her own.
+Bjorn also had had a lot of success with his group.
+However, a successful record was still a good start for a casual, friendship, family kind of musical deal.
 A lot about music is how the artists get along - so many great groups rely on that personal chemistry, and when it is there it is magic.
-Of course, when it disappears, that's another story.
+Of course, when it disappears, so does the group, but let's not get ahead of our story.

 Their friend, producer Stig Andersson, encouraged the two guys to write, and some of their songs became minor hits overseas as recorded by other performers.
 Stig was one of those flashy, hail-fellow-well-met types who didn't let anything get in his way.
+He was infamous, in fact, for stealing others' songs from the US and "borrowing" them for local Swedish records.
 It's a little unclear how the four future members of ABBA actually teamed up, but Stig probably had something to do with it.

 "People Need Love" was the first song that the four future members of ABBA recorded together and that achieved real success.
-It only hit No. 17 on the Swedish charts, and also had some very minor success in the United States.
+It can be considered the first "ABBA" hit.
+It only reached No. 17 on the Swedish charts, and also had some very minor success in the United States.
+But it was a start.

 Agnetha and the others decided to record an album together.
-They also decided (at Stig's urging) to try Melodifestivalen again, though none of them had ever had any success with it.
+They also decided (at Stig's urging) to try Melodifestivalen, the gateway to the Eurovision contest, again, though none of them had ever had any success with it.
 They submitted "Ring Ring," which didn't make the Eurovision Song Contest, but at least came in third at Melodifestivalen.
+It's a good song, and ABBA used it throughout their history in live performances.
+It was not, however, the start of their real success.

 During this time, Agnetha was busy on her own separate project: on 23 February 1973, she gave birth to Linda Elin Ulvaeus.